Skip to content

 Key Principles of Wabi-Sabi Aesthetics

-Wabi-sabi is guided by several key principles:
+Wabi-sabi is guided by several main ideas:

 1. Acceptance of imperfection